uyuni-project/sumaform/TROUBLESHOOTING.md

 # Troubleshooting

+## Q: I get the error "* Unknown root level key: terraform"

+A: please update your terraform version to >= 0.8.0

 ## Q: how to force the re-creation of a resource?

 A: you can use [Terraform's taint command](https://www.terraform.io/docs/commands/taint.html) to mark a resource to be re-created during the next `terraform apply`.
 To get the correct name of the module and resource use `terraform state list`: